 Ernest AlisedaERNEST ALISEDA, McAllen, Texas, was appointed to a six-year term on The University of Texas System Board of Regents by Governor Rick Perry in February 2013.
 Mr. Aliseda serves on the Academic Affairs Committee, the Facilities Planning and Construction Committee, the Health Affairs Committee, and the Technology Transfer and Research Committee.

-Judge Aliseda is the Managing Attorney for the Loya Insurance Group.
+Judge Aliseda is General Counsel and Chief Legal Officer for the Loya Insurance Group.
 Loya Insurance Group is made up of several privately owned insurance companies and has been consistently selected among the top 20 largest Hispanic owned and operated businesses in the United States.
-Judge Aliseda is also a municipal court judge for the City of McAllen and a Major in the U.S. Army Reserves, Judge Advocate General Corps.
+Judge Aliseda is also a municipal court judge for the City of McAllen and a Lieutenant Colonel in the U.S. Army Reserves, Judge Advocate General Corps.

 Judge Aliseda is currently both a Life Fellow and Board member of the College of the State Bar.
 In 2005, he was elected to a three-year term by the attorneys in South Texas as State Bar Director for the State Bar of Texas representing the attorneys in 17 South Texas counties.
 There, he was Vice Chair of the State Bar Minorities in the Profession Committee and served as a Council Member for the Hispanic Issues Section of the State Bar.
 Judge Aliseda is also a past President of the Hidalgo County Bar Association; a past President of the Hidalgo County Young Lawyers Association; past Board of Director, Texas Young Lawyers Association, State Bar of Texas; past Board Member, Texas Rural Legal Aid; and also a Life Fellow of the Texas Bar Foundation.
 He volunteers his time as a volunteer Judge for the McAllen Teen Court program and also as a Vice President of the McAllen Citizen's League.
 An author and frequent lecturer, Judge Aliseda has lectured on various legal topics throughout the United States, Mexico, and abroad in Portugal and Spain.
 In 2009, he was awarded the “Ethics Award” by the Hidalgo County Bar Association and the Texas Center for Legal Ethics.